Last Updated on Apr 25, 2025 by vanessa sequeira

 • Volatility (%): Set to Low – Sort from lowest to highest

 An Equity-Linked Savings Scheme (ELSS) is the only type of mutual fund that offers tax benefits.
 They are diversified equity funds.
-They invest in equity and equity-linked instruments.
-ELSS has a mandatory lock-in period of 3-yr, after which it becomes an open-ended scheme.
+They invest in tax-saving equity funds and equity-linked instruments.
+ELSS mutual funds for tax saving have a mandatory lock-in period of 3-yr, after which it becomes an open-ended scheme.

 Section 80C of the Income Tax Act, 1961 allows you to claim a tax deduction on the amount that you invest in ELSS.
-The maximum deduction you can claim in this regard is Rs 1,50,000 per year, subject to the overall permissible limit of the section.
+The maximum deduction you can claim in this regard is ₹1,50,000 per year, subject to the overall permissible limit of the section.

 Here are some notable features of ELSS mutual funds:

-1. There are different payout methods in ELSS funds.
+1. There are different payout methods when it comes to SIP in elss mutual funds.
 One is a growth scheme in which you receive a lump sum amount after the lock-in period.
 Another is the dividend scheme, which provides regular dividends during the 3-yr lock-in period.

 2. The fund invests at least 80% in equity and equity-related instruments in a diversified manner, i.e. across market capitalisations, themes, and sectors.